University campus in Ohio

 Federal Pell Grants provide up to $7,395 for students with financial need.
 Cisco certification exam vouchers may be available through educational partnerships.
 Complete FAFSA by October 1 for maximum eligibility.

-Calculate Your Network Administration Degree ROI in Ohio
+Network Administration Degree ROI Calculator — Ohio

 Use our interactive ROI calculator to estimate your return on investment for a network administration degree in Ohio.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.